-I walked away from my long corporate career and hit the road to explore other income possibilities and remote jobs –something that truly scared me.
+I walked away from my long corporate career and hit the road to explore other income possibilities and jobs for full-time RVers –something that truly scared me.
 The transition hasn’t been easy, but worth it.
 I’m growing in ways that were never possible in a cubicle.

 While I’m still figuring things out, here are six ways I’ve earned income with remote work.

 I hope these ideas help you if you’re exploring new work opportunities.